 Neurofibromatosis type 2 (NF2) is a condition that makes certain nerve cells more likely to develop tumors.
-With NF2, the most common location for tumors is along the nerves in the ears (auditory nerves).
+With NF2, tumors are most often found along the nerves to the ears (auditory nerves).
 This can lead to hearing loss and problems with balance.
-Sometimes these tumors happen in both ears.
-Tumors can also develop along nerves in the brain and spinal cord.
+Often these tumors happen in both ears.
+Tumors can also develop along nerves coming out of the brain and spinal cord.
 Your child’s healthcare provider will tell you more about your child’s condition and treatment choices for your child.

 What causes NF2?

-NF2 is caused by an abnormality (mutation) in specific genes that affect nerve growth.
+NF2 is caused by a change (mutation) in specific genes that affect nerve growth.
 This mutation often happens by chance.
-It can also be passed down in families.
+It can also be passed down in families (inherited).
 If a diagnosis is confirmed, parents and siblings should be evaluated for the condition as well.

 What are the symptoms of NF2?

 Symptoms vary for each child.
-They can also be hard to recognize during childhood, so the diagnosis is often delayed until the child is in his or her 20s or 30s.
+They can also be hard to recognize during childhood.
+So the diagnosis is often not made until the child is in their 20s or 30s.
 The symptoms may also be affected by the location of the tumors.
 Your child may have: